Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 ### 2025-05-19 - stack implementation cont.
 - Wrote swap, discard, copy, and slide functions for stack & fixed some function calls in previously written functions (35 min)
-- Started testing stack functions
+- Wrote tests for the stack functions.
+Fixed faulty logic in slide function and exception statements.
+(20 min)